- Search The Registry

 - My Account

 Kathleen Cleaver was born on this date in 1945.
-She is an African American educator, lawyer, writer, and activist.
+She is a Black educator, lawyer, writer, and activist.

-Cleaver has co-edited a collection of essays entitled Liberation, Imagination and the Black Panther Party (Routledge, 2001).
+She has co-edited a collection of essays entitled Liberation, Imagination, and the Black Panther Party (Routledge, 2001).
+In 2005, Cleaver was selected an inaugural Fletcher Foundation Fellow.

 150 Crusaders, Creators, and Uplifters